M4th3wss/Pong/README.md

 # Pong Game

 A classic Pong game built using the [LOVE2D](https://love2d.org/) framework and Lua.
-This project demonstrates simple game mechanics, collision detection, scoring, and basic AI for a retro-style Pong experience.
+This project demonstrates simple game mechanics, collision detection and scoring, for a retro-style Pong experience.

 ## Installation